 Better Use Bridgestone

-With the PGA Championship back in its regular August spot on the PGA Tour schedule, there are no doubts that the World Golf Championship status Bridgestone Invitational at Firestone year after year proved to be a real indicator of who would win the PGA Championship.
-Since the Firestone-based tournament became the PGA ‘warm up’ in 2006, the winner of the PGA Championship had always been in the Bridgestone field and had always finished in the top 22 of the tournament.
+With the PGA Championship in its regular August spot on the PGA Tour schedule, there are no doubts that the World Golf Championship status Bridgestone Invitational at Firestone year after year proves to be a real indicator of who will win the PGA Championship.
+Since the Akron-based tournament became the PGA ‘warm up’ in 2006, the winner of the PGA Championship has always been in the Bridgestone field and has always finished in the top 28 of the tournament.
+That statistic was as tight as top 22 until last year when Justin Thomas stretched it to 28th, but it's worth noting for this year that he finished well on Sunday.
+He shot a closing -3/67 which was within the top 10 best Sunday scores.

 |PGA Winner||Bridgestone Finish|

-With Quail Hollow placing a premium on Greens in Regulation from distance, similar to Firestone decent form in Ohio prior to tee-off in North Carolina still appears a great correlation.
-From a hot form perspective, 2016 saw the Olympic Golf Competition creating massive changes with the WGC Bridgestone Invitational moving to July.
+With Bellerive sure to place a premium on Greens in Regulation from distance, similar to Firestone, decent form in Ohio prior to tee-off in Missouri still appears a great correlation.
+From a tournament before momentum perspective, 2016 saw the Olympic Golf Competition creating massive changes with the WGC Bridgestone Invitational moving to July.
 Instead the RBC Canadian Open directly preceded the PGA Championship, where Jimmy Walker finished fast on Sunday to grab 11th spot at Glen Abbey.

 Excellent immediate tournament form was key to both Mickelson and Singh’s triumphs in 2005 and 2004 respectively.
 Mickelson finished 10th in Colorado before jumping on his private jet to New Jersey and winning the following weekend at Baltusrol.
 Singh won his prior tournament 2 weeks before the PGA at Warwick Hills, before travelling across to neighbouring Wisconsin to capture his 3rd Major at Whistling Straits.
 Even Rich Beem in 2002 won at Castle Pines (The International) and then won a fortnight later at Hazeltine.